A Day in the Life of an MFA Employee

 5:30 PM—Go for a run around industrial Northwest Portland before commuting home.

-Morgan Joseph, Portland Office
+Morgan Josef, Portland Office

 8:00 AM—Arrive to work.
 Check and respond to emails while enjoying Stumptown coffee.